yongjinkim49/carbon-credit-NFT/README.md

     - ERC20 token total supply
     - ERC20 token decimals

-Inforamtions relative to the asset are randomly generated from a database of event we have build.
+Inforamtion related to the asset are randomly generated from a database of event we have build.
 They will be expanded with the addition of real projects.

 ---